DefNotAvg/Instagram-Unfollower/README.md

 * username - Instagram username
 * password - Instagram password
-* followerMin - Number of followers a person must have to stay following
+* removeUnfollowers - true if you'd like to remove only users that don't follow you, false otherwise
-* keepVerified - true if you'd like to stay following all verified users, false otherwise
+* keepVerified - true if you'd like to stay following all verified users regardless if they follow you, false otherwise
 * whitelist - Name of a text file containing a a username or user ID per line to stay following regardless of the above criteria
 * whitelistAll - true if you'd like to add all currently followed users to the whitelist before beginning, false otherwise (must be set to false to begin the unfollowing process)
 * delay - Number of seconds to wait between each API action